KarolynW/CodeBreakingWithPython-/README.md

-# Code Breaking with Python
+# **Code Breaking with Python**

-### Digital Skills Week - University of Hertfordshire
+### *Digital Skills Week - University of Hertfordshire*
 **Karolyn Webb and Kevin O'Connor**

 ---

-## Welcome
+## **Welcome!**

-Welcome to this session on basic Python and utilising Python to break codes!
+Welcome to this interactive session where we'll explore the basics of Python programming and leverage its powerful libraries to break codes!

-### Session Aims

-- Describe what Python is
-- Create a short "Hello World" program in Google Colab
-- Use Python libraries to crack a code
-- Find the solution to the puzzle!

 ---

-## What is Python?

-Python was first developed in the 1980s by Guido van Rossum.
-It is a popular general-purpose programming language used for a wide variety of applications.
-Python includes high-level data structures, dynamic typing, dynamic binding, and many other features that make it useful for both complex application development and scripting or "glue code" that connects components together.
-Additionally, Python can be extended to make system calls to almost all operating systems and to run code written in C or C++.

-Due to its ubiquity and ability to run on nearly every system architecture, Python is a universal language found in a variety of different applications.
-It is one of the simplest yet most powerful programming languages in the world.
-Today, we will take your first steps in creating your first programs!
+## **Session Aims**

+By the end of this session, you will be able to:

+- Explain what Python is and why it is widely used.
+- Write and run a simple "Hello World" program in Google Colab.
+- Utilise Python libraries to decrypt coded messages.
+- Solve puzzles by applying programming and cryptographic techniques.

+Let’s dive into the exciting world of Python and cryptography!

 ---

-## What is Google Colaboratory?
+## **What is Python?**

-**Google Colaboratory (Colab)** allows you to write and execute Python in your browser, with:

-- Zero configuration required
-- Free access to GPUs
-- Easy sharing
+Python is a high-level, general-purpose programming language created by **Guido van Rossum** in the late 1980s and officially released in 1991.
+It is widely recognised for its simplicity, readability, and versatility, making it one of the most popular programming languages today.

+### **Key Features of Python**

+- **Beginner-Friendly** – Python’s clean and intuitive syntax allows beginners to learn programming quickly.
+- **Extensive Libraries** – Python includes built-in libraries for a variety of tasks, including data analysis, machine learning, and cryptography.
+- **Cross-Platform** – Python runs on nearly every operating system, from Windows and macOS to Linux and even mobile platforms.
+- **Integration Capabilities** – It supports integration with other programming languages like C, C++, and Java.
+- **Community Support** – With a vast global community, Python offers plenty of resources, tutorials, and open-source tools.

+Today, we’ll take your first steps in Python programming and use its libraries to tackle code-breaking challenges!

 ---

+## **What is Google Colaboratory (Colab)?**

+**Google Colaboratory**, commonly known as **Colab**, is a free cloud-based platform that allows you to write and execute Python code directly in your browser.
+It is particularly useful for data science, machine learning, and programming tutorials.

+### **Why Use Google Colab?**

+- **No Installation Required** – Start coding immediately without the need to install Python or set up an environment.
+- **Free Access to GPUs and TPUs** – Ideal for computationally intensive tasks.
+- **Collaboration Made Easy** – Share notebooks effortlessly, enabling real-time teamwork.
+- **Integrated Libraries** – Pre-installed libraries save time and simplify workflows.

+We’ll be using Google Colab to write and test our Python code throughout this session.

+---

-## What is Cryptography?
+## **What is Cryptography?**

-Cryptography is the study of secure communications techniques that allow only the sender and intended recipient of a message to view its contents.
-The term is derived from the Greek word *kryptos*, meaning hidden.
-Cryptography is closely associated with encryption, which involves scrambling ordinary text into ciphertext and then converting it back upon receipt.

-In addition to encryption, cryptography also covers the obfuscation of information in images using techniques such as microdots or merging.
-Ancient Egyptians used these methods in complex hieroglyphics, and Roman Emperor Julius Caesar is credited with using one of the first modern ciphers.

-Cryptography has gained increased interest due to the rise of cryptocurrencies and is a field of great significance today.
+Cryptography is the art and science of securing communication by transforming data into a format that is unintelligible to anyone except the intended recipient.
+It has been used for thousands of years to protect sensitive information.

+### **Origins of Cryptography**

+- The word *cryptography* comes from the Greek word *kryptos*, meaning *hidden*.
+- Ancient Egyptians used intricate hieroglyphics to conceal messages.
+- Julius Caesar developed one of the earliest known ciphers (the **Caesar Cipher**) to encode military messages.

+### **Modern Applications**

+Today, cryptography is at the heart of secure communications, online banking, and digital transactions.
+With the rise of cryptocurrencies, it has become even more crucial in securing digital assets and identities.

+### **Key Concepts in Cryptography**

+1. **Encryption** – Converting plaintext (readable data) into ciphertext (scrambled data).
+2. **Decryption** – Reversing ciphertext back into plaintext.
+3. **Ciphers** – Algorithms used to encrypt and decrypt messages.
+4. **Keys** – Values used to encrypt and decrypt data, ensuring only authorised users can access the information.

+---

+## **What’s Next?**

+We’ll start by introducing Python basics, and then move on to using Python libraries to break simple ciphers.
+By the end of the session, you’ll put your new skills to the test and solve a code-breaking puzzle.

+Are you ready to unlock the secrets hidden in encrypted messages?
+Let’s get started!

+---